aws-samples/aws-nitro-enclaves-workshop/workshop/content/getting-started/aws-event/portal.en.md

 ### Login to the AWS Workshop Portal

 This workshop creates an AWS account and a Cloud9 environment.
-You will need the **Participant Hash** provided upon entry, and your email address to track your unique session.
+You will need the **Participant Hash** provided upon entry and your email address to track your unique session.

 Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
 The following screen shows up.